Tourists being returned from Mansehra

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANSEHRA: Deputy Inspector General (DIG) of police, Hazara Range, Qazi Jamilur Rehman has said that vehicles carrying tourists to scenic Kaghan and other such picnic spots were returned back from police checkposts established in Mansehra and Balakot during Eidul Azha days.
+MANSEHRA: Deputy Inspector General (DIG) of police, Hazara Range, Qazi Jamilur Rehman has said those vehicles carrying tourists to scenic Kaghan and other such picnic spots were returned back from police checkposts established in Mansehra and Balakot during Eid-ul-Azha days.

 He said that sanitation staff led by Inspectors sanitation staff Mohammad Iqbal and Aftab Shah ensured that offal and remains of sacrificed animals dumped at different points in the city and its suburbs were disposed of in time.